terrortad/shopify_data_analytics/README.md

 ## **Creating Insights from a shopify csv dataset.**

-This project dives into the world of kids' resale items, aiming to extract insights from a comprehensive dataset of over 13,000 rows.
-By exploring relationships between attributes like brand, condition, item type, and price, we seek to create informed pricing strategies and efficient inventory management.
+This project processes a 13,000+ row csv file, and explores relationships between attributes like brand, condition, item type, and price.
+The main goal was to create informed pricing strategies and efficient inventory management.

 ### ✨ **Files in the Repository** ✨